CurtRod/SimpleEVSE-WiFi/README.md

 ## What You Will Need

+### Attention:
+This file describes the structure of EVSE-WiFi in version 1.x.x and is only valid for the ESP8266.
+For the use of EVSE-WiFi 2.0 (based on ESP32) it is recommended to use the dedicated hardware 'EVSE-WiFi 2.0 Base'.
+You can find further information on www.evse-wifi.de.
+The EVSE-WiFi 2.0 Base Module can be bought [here](https://www.evse-wifi.de/produkt/evse-wifi-2-0-base/).

 ### Hardware
 * A complete Wallbox based on [EVSE Wallbox](https://www.evse-wifi.de/produkt/evse-wallbox-steuereinheit/) or [EVSE DIN](https://www.evse-wifi.de/produkt/evse-din-ladecontroller/) (min.
 Software revision 8 (2017-10-31) is needed - read the manual there for updating your EVSE software)